Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Complex Galois Case

-The final case under consideration is where all simple objects are complex, and $m$ is the unique Galois nontrivial simple object.
-The analysis follows the same pattern as before, with care taken now to keep track of each time the Galois action of $m$ is applied.
+In this section, we will construct the non-split Tambara-Yamagami categories $\mathcal C_{\overline{\mathbb C}}(A,\chi)$, where all simple objects are complex, and $m$ is the unique Galois nontrivial simple object.
+The analysis follows the same pattern as before, but now we keep track of each time the Galois action of $m$ is applied.
 The pentagon equations are as follows